sewaca/sNumeric/README.md

 ```html
 <input type="text">
 ```
-much easier and with some improvements
+Much easier and with some improvements

-You can use attributes right in HTML code!
+- You still can use attributes right in HTML code!
 For example: min, max, step, placeholder, style, class, readOnly

-Now it's impossible to focus element with readOnly attribute Also, you can set special class to not use this script for some of inputs
+- Now it's impossible to focus element with readOnly attribute

+- You can set special class to not use this script for some of inputs
-____

 ## Installation
-firstly, create your HTML _( everything except "type" isn't required )_ :
+Firstly, create your HTML _( everything except "type" isn't required )_ :
 ```html
   <input type="number" step="5" min="-50" max="50" placeholder="input something" class="a b c d e">
 ```
-then, just connect js and call it
+Then, just connect js and call it
 ```html
 <script src="easyNumeric.js"></script>
 <script> new SNumeric(  );</script>
 ```
-____

 ## Options
 All options and their defaults :
 ```html